kennneth1/hugging-llm-flask-app/README.md

 ## API Endpoints

-- `POST /api/chatbot`: Sends a user message to the chatbot and receives a response.
+- POST: `/api/chatbot`: Send a user message to the chatbot and receives a response.

 ## Examples

 ### Sending a Message

-Handles POST request to `/api/chatbot` via terminal with the command:
+Send message to `/api/chatbot` via terminal with the command:

 `curl -X POST -H "Content-Type: application/json" -d '{"message": "Hello"}' http://127.0.0.1:5000/api/chatbot`